[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 • Broad integrations & extensibility: Out-of-the-box connectors for major public/private clouds and tools; supports Terraform/CloudFormation/Bicep, plugins, webhooks, and scripting for custom workflows

-• ServiceNow & ecosystem workflows: Proven patterns to trigger CloudBolt provisioning from ITSM processes, enabling end-to-end request-to-delivery automation
+• ServiceNow and ecosystem workflows: Proven patterns to trigger CloudBolt provisioning from ITSM processes, so a single request flows from ticket to delivered resource

 License type: Commercial (subscription, proprietary; free trial)